InfluxGraph/influxgraph/README.rst

 	  #
 	  - host.measurement.field*

-	  # NB - A catch-all template of `measurement*` _should not_ be used -
+	  # NB - A catch-all template of `measurement*` _should only_ be used -
+	  # if it is also used in InfluxDB template configuration in addition
+	  # to other templates.
+If it is present by it self, it would have the
-	  # that is the default and would have the same effect as if no template was provided
+	  # same effect as if no templates are configured but will induce
+	  # additional overhead for no reason.
+	  #
+	  # Metric drop is a No-Op.
+Eg a template of `..measurement*` is for
+	  # the finder equivalent to `measurement*`.
+	  # The finder can only see data in the DB so if part of metric name
+	  # is dropped and not inserted in DB, the finder will not ever see it
 	  #
 	  ## Examples from InfluxDB Graphite service configuration
 	  #